+Several Caribbean medical schools are accredited, including Ross Med, but that does not mean they are all the same.
+The Ross Med MD curriculum, for instance, meets the standards set by the Liaison Committee on Medical Education® (LCME®), the accreditation authority for medical schools in the United States and Canada that provide MD degrees.
 This means that Ross Med students enjoy many of the same advantages as medical students in the United States.
-RUSM students may qualify for federal student loans through the U.S. Department of Education.
-RUSM students may register with the Educational Commission for Foreign Medical Graduates® (ECFMG®) to begin the United States Medical License Examination® (USMLE®) process.
+Students may qualify for federal student loans through the U.S. Department of Education’s William D. Ford Federal Direct Loan Program.
+Ross Med students may register with the Educational Commission for Foreign Medical Graduates® (ECFMG®) to begin the United States Medical Licensing Examination® (USMLE®) process.
 And Ross Med graduates may also move on to medical residencies accredited by the Accreditation Council for Graduate Medical Education (ACGME), the residency authority in the United States and Canada.

 At the end of the first two years of medical school, students take the USMLE Step 1, also known as “The Boards”—the first big test of the medical licensure process.
 A medical school may measure its educational program by the success of its students on this first USMLE exam (there are two later tests before licensure), and Ross Med students do well.

-Another measure of a good medical education is the percentage of students who go on to a medical residency.
-When applying to med school in the Caribbean, it is important to look at their residency placement.
-Ross Med has a strong history of graduating students earning internal medicine or specialty residencies.
+Another measure of a good medical education is the percentage of students who go on to medical residency.
+When applying to Caribbean medical schools, it is important to look at their residency placement.
+Ross Med has a strong history of graduating students earning residencies in a wide variety of disciplines.

 Second: Support and Research